 Furthermore, consider other areas of a company: it is not uncommon to establish formal processes and plans to reduce cost and uncertainties while concurrently building value.
 Succession planning should be no different.

-Generally, when it comes to succession planning you should consider the following best practices:
+Generally, when it comes to succession planning, consider the following best practices:

 1. Identify Key Players & Set Goals